Peritrich: Order Sessilida

 The larger order of Peritrichia are the Sessilida.
 Most of these have modified posterior kinetosomes which secrete a contractile stalk.
 The unattached stage, called a telotroch, is mouthless.
 These are common in both freshwater and marine environments, and many live attached to aquatic plants and animals.
 They are either solitary or produce branched colonies.
 A few secrete a lorica.
 Vorticella is one of the best-known genera.
 Stalks may be as long as 2 mm, and in some cases where they are highly contractile can be extended up to 3 mm.

 Order Mobilida

-The other peritrichis make up the order Mobilida.
+The other peritrichs make up the order Mobilida.
 In these the posterior of the cell is enlarged and modified to form a complex holdfast, allowing the cell to temporarily attach to some host organism.
 Most live on the integument or gills of freshwater and marine invertebrates, but other hosts occur, including fish and even other ciliates, and other locations as well.
 Some can be pathogenic for fish.